IN MEMORY OF OUR FELLOW OFFICERS WHO GAVE THE ULTIMATE SACRIFICE

 25 years since the loss

-This October marked 25 years since the morning of Oct.
-16, 1991, when a chartered plane took off with two bear biologists in search of a radio collared grizzly bear that may have been wounded by an elk hunter.
+October 2016 marked 25 years since the morning of October 16, 1991 when a chartered plane took off with two bear biologists in search of a radio collared grizzly bear that may have been wounded by an elk hunter.
 The plane never returned to the Jackson Airport and remained lost until nearly four years later.

 Austin, 47, was an experienced pilot logging over 6,200 flight hours including 1,800 in a Maule M5-235, the plane flown that day.
 He had worked for Western Air Research of Alta, Wyoming for 18 months.